Write a DataFlow¶

 Optionally, you can implement the following two methods:

 size().
 Return the number of elements the generator can produce.
-Certain tensorpack features might require this.
+Certain tensorpack features might use it.

 reset_state().
 It is guaranteed that the actual process which runs a DataFlow will invoke this method before using it.
 So if this DataFlow needs to do something after a

 A typical situation is when your DataFlow uses random number generator (RNG).
 Then you would need to reset the RNG here.
 Otherwise, child processes will have the same random seed.
 The